How to Use Custom Fonts in JavaScript Reports

 Downloadable font resources are easy to maintain; all modern browsers support them, and it guarantees the consistent output of textual content across all environments.
 Besides, the ActiveReportsJS PDF Export requires downloadable fonts because it embeds their subsets in a PDF document.
 Therefore, the best way to ensure consistent report output across all environments is to configure ActiveReportsJS components to access downloadable font resources.

 Before we get started, we need to decide which font families we want to use for our reports.
-It could be standard fonts like Arial, Times New Roman, or Helvetica.
-Or, it could be any number of web fonts.
-For our example, we will be using the Montserrat font; this is the same font we use for our demo reports.
+We could use standard fonts, like Arial, Times New Roman, Helvetica, or any number of web fonts.
+For our example, we will be using the Montserrat font, which is the same font we use for our demo reports.

 In any case, ensure you have all font face files for all font families you plan on using.
 ActiveReportsJS supports the following font formats: